pkivolowitz/asm_book/section_1/hello_world/README.md

 arguments found by following the *pointers* contained in in `argv`.
 We will explain *non-null* and *pointers* later.

-In the case of the execution portrayed above, `argv` would have the value of `4`. `argc` **always** has a value of at least 1.
+In the case of the execution portrayed above, `argc` would have the value of `4`. `argc` **always** has a value of at least 1.
 This is because the first command line argument accessible via `argv` is the *path* to the program being executed.
 For our purposes, think of the *path* as like the *name* of the program.

-`argv` is declared as a *pointer to zero or more pointers to chars*.
+`argv` is declared as a *pointer to one or more pointers to chars*.
 The concept of a *pointer* is essential to understanding assembly language.
 *Pointers* are scary for new programmers.
 They don't have to be.
 When you see the word *pointer* used, think *address of* something.